ProceduresGovernment

 #permalink to section

-At first quarter of 2025 the male workforce in Workers in Breeding Cattle was higher in the educational segment with 7 to 9 years of schooling (68.6k), while the female workforce was higher in the educational segment with 4 to 6 years of schooling (5.02k).
+During the first quarter of 2026, male and female workforce in Workers in Breeding Cattle was concentrated in the educational segment with 7 to 9 years of schooling (73.9k men and 7k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.